-- Irregular bleeding whilst you are taking hormone replacement therapy (HRT).
+- Irregular bleeding whilst taking hormone replacement therapy (HRT).

 - Unexplained miscarriages.

-As well as being used to investigate the cause of various problems, it can also be used to:
+As well as being used to investigate the cause of various problems, a hysteroscopy can also be used to:

 - Remove polyps - small lumps of tissue growing on the lining of the womb (uterus).